Abdominal itchiness is the sensation of itchy irritated skin around your abdomen.

 What causes it?

 Your skin stretching causes your abdominal itching.
 As Baby grows, your skin is trying to keep up with your expanding uterus.
 This is more likely to happen in the second and third trimester when you have the most growth.

 Scratching is the number one no-no in terms of relief.
-When the irritated skin is scratched, more irritation can occur and a cycle begins.
+When the irritated skin is scratched, more irritation can occur.
+This can lead to even more itching, or even worse, a skin infection.
 Instead of scratching for relief, try applying a moisturizer to the area.
 Lotions made to curb itching, like calamine lotion, can also bring relief.

 - “Itching and obstetric cholestasis in pregnancy.”
 NHS Choices.
 NHS Choices, 7/17/2014.
 Web.

 - Mayo Clinic Staff.
 “Cholestasis of pregnancy.”
 Mayo Clinic.
 Mayo Clinic, 8/16/2014.
 Web.